Book of Genesis: Primeval history (chapters 1–11)

 The Genesis creation narrative comprises two different stories; the first two chapters roughly correspond to these.
 (Note: Speaking of the disunity of the Pentateuch, Baden (2019) writes: "Two creation-stories of Genesis 1 and 2 provide the opening salvo.
 It is impossible to read them as a single unified narrative, as they disagree on almost every point, from the nature of the pre-creation world to the order of creation to the length of time creation took.")
-In the first, Elohim, the generic Hebrew word for God, creates the heavens and the earth including man, in six days, and rests on the seventh.
-In the second, God, now referred to as "Yahweh Elohim" (rendered as "the God" in English translations), creates two individuals, Adam and Eve, as the first man and woman, and places them in the Garden of Eden.
+In the first, Elohim, the generic Hebrew word for 'gods') (rendered as "God" in English translations), creates the heavens and the earth including man, in six stages or phases (translated as "days" (Note: A day is the period of time it takes for the Earth to complete one revolution on its access (approximately 24 hours).
+However, in the first creation story the Earth is not created until the third stage of the process.
+The Earth therefore did not exist for the first two stages, so the concept of a day did not exist for the first two stages.)), and rests on the seventh.
+In the second, Yahweh elohim (rendered as "the God" in English translations), creates two individuals, Adam and Eve, as the first man and woman, and places them in the Garden of Eden.